NSHipster/articles/2019-07-08-caemitterlayer.md

 As it were,
 _The Washington Post_ just reported today
-that Monday's ticker-tape parade celebrating the U.S. women’s soccer team World Cup victory was
+that Monday's ticker-tape parade celebrating the U.S. women’s soccer team on their World Cup victory was
 [_"The 207th time New Yorkers have dumped office trash on their heroes"_](https://www.washingtonpost.com/history/2019/07/09/uswnts-parade-th-time-new-yorkers-have-dumped-office-trash-their-heroes/).